DISL-Lab/BRIDGE-Benchmark/README.md

 Alternatively, manually download the dataset at [BEIR GitHub](https://github.com/beir-cellar/beir).

-We adopt corpus.jsonl as a corpus.
+We use `corpus.jsonl` as the source corpus.

 **For LoTTE datasets (Lifestyle, Recreation, Science, Technology, Writing):**